Saz semai

 The saz semai (also spelled in Turkish as saz sema'i, saz sema-i, saz sema i, saz semaī, saz semâ'î, sazsemai, saz semaisi, or sazsemaisi and in the Arab world as samâi) is an instrumental form in Ottoman classical music.
 It was typically the closing movement of a fasıl (i.e. suite).
 The saz semai is metered and typically uses the usul (rhythmic structure) called aksak semai.

 A saz semai is typically in 4 movements, called hane (lit. "house"), each movement followed by a teslim (refrain).

-The teslim and the first three hane are usually in rhythm structure 10/8, unlike the fourth hane which will be in 6/4.
+The teslim and the first three hane are usually in rhythm structure 10/8, unlike the fourth hane which is usually in 6/4, 3/4, or 6/8.

 Common Saz Semaisi

-Some Saz Semaisi are very known and played in the all makam music area (From Greece to Iraq, and from Iraq to Morocco).
+Some Saz Semaisi are very well-known and played in the all makam music area (From Greece to Iraq, and from Iraq to Morocco).